honeycomb-app/honeycomb-ui-template/README.md

-# JigJoyUI Starter Template
+# HoneycombUI Starter Template

-Starter template for integrating JigJoyUI with Tailwind CSS and Rspack.
+Starter template for integrating HoneycombUI with Tailwind CSS and Rspack.

 ## Setup